orrygoob/Gauss-Sieve/README.md

 Author: Orry Gooberman

 This project is a C++ implementation of the Gaussian Sieve originally proposed by Daniele Micciancio and Panagiotis Voulgaris in their paper "Faster Exponential Time Algorithms for the Shortest Vector Problem".
 It finds an approximation for the shortest vector in a given integer lattice.
-This implementation is a heavily modified version of Voulgaris' 2011 algorithm and has been updated to use current linear algebra libraries (CBLAS) instead of the depreciated NTL 5.0 (As a result program no longer supports arbitary length integers and using double precision floats for most calculations).
+This implementation is a heavily modified version of Voulgaris' 2011 algorithm and has been updated to use current linear algebra libraries (CBLAS) instead of the depreciated NTL 5.0 (As a result program no longer supports arbitary length integers and uses double precision floats for most calculations).
 The aim of this simple single-threaded algorithm is to provide a simple and readable example that can be built on top of.

 ## PREREQUISITES